PpoH2233/Sample-DOCA-Application/application/eswitch_management/CLI.md

 - Test the first three bytes. `OK` and `ERR` are the only status tokens.
 - Payload lines are `key=value` pairs separated by single spaces, except `port show`, which is prose, and `vs show`, which uses a bracketed list.
+- Preserve the whole first line. `vr` queries and `link show` place object attributes on the `OK ...` status line rather than in a payload line.
 - Treat unknown keys as forward-compatible additions and ignore them.
 - Never parse the `message=` text; branch on `code=` when present, otherwise on the command and the reason string.